 Eating meat, according to some evolutionary scientists, gave early humans a vital head start.
 Meat is packed with energy and protein that may have helped us to develop and nurture the over-sized bundle of cabling between our ears.

 But this brought another issue: having a shorter gut meant that our diet had to be of a higher quality to provide enough nutrients.
 Enter the animal-based diet.
-It is worth noting that this theory is not roundly supported.
+It is worth noting that this theory is

 Some researchers believe that hunting prey contributed to our bipedal stance, and that planning and conducting a hunt could have assisted the development of language, communication, and complex societies.